-Special Feature: Making the Connection: A Story of the Market System in Action: How Do You

-Make an iPad?
+Special Feature: Making the Connection: A Story of the Market System in Action: How Do You Make an iPad?

-48) Which of the following is a factor of production?

-A) a sofa produced by a furniture manufacturer

-B) 20 shares of Microsoft stock

-C) the janitor at the local elementary school

-D) \$500 in cash
+- 49) Which of the following is a factor of production? - A) a sofa produced by a furniture manufacturer - B) 20 shares of Microsoft stock - C) the janitor at the local elementary school - D) \$500 in cash

-Learning Outcome: Micro 3: Discuss different types of market systems and the gains that can be
+Learning Outcome: Micro 3: Discuss different types of market systems and the gains that can be made from trade

-49) An example of a factor of production is
+- 50) An example of a factor of production is

-A) a car produced by an auto manufacturer.
+- A) a car produced by an auto manufacturer.

-B) a worker hired by an auto manufacturer.
+- B) a worker hired by an auto manufacturer.

-C) a loan granted to an auto manufacturer.
+- C) a loan granted to an auto manufacturer.

-D) the automobiles exported by an auto manufacturer.
+- D) the automobiles exported by an auto manufacturer.

-Learning Outcome: Micro 3: Discuss different types of market systems and the gains that can be
+Learning Outcome: Micro 3: Discuss different types of market systems and the gains that can be made from trade

-50) If a microbrewery wants to purchase a new bottling machine, it does so in the
+- 51) If a microbrewery wants to purchase a new bottling machine, it does so in the

-A) factor market.
+- A) factor market.

-B) output market.
+- B) output market.

-C) product market.
+- C) product market.

-D) alcoholic beverages market.
+- D) alcoholic beverages market.

-Learning Outcome: Micro 3: Discuss different types of market systems and the gains that can be
+Learning Outcome: Micro 3: Discuss different types of market systems and the gains that can be made from trade

-51) A worker is hired in a
+- 52) A worker is hired in a

-A) goods and services market.
+- A) goods and services market.

-B) product market.
+- B) product market.

-C) government market.
+- C) government market.

-D) factor market.
+- D) factor market.

-Learning Outcome: Micro 3: Discuss different types of market systems and the gains that can be
+Learning Outcome: Micro 3: Discuss different types of market systems and the gains that can be made from trade

-- 52) When you purchase a bicycle you do so in the
+- 53) When you purchase a bicycle you do so in the

 - A) resource market.

 - B) product market.

 - C) input market.

 - D) factor market.

-Learning Outcome: Micro 3: Discuss different types of market systems and the gains that can be
+Learning Outcome: Micro 3: Discuss different types of market systems and the gains that can be made from trade

-53) The income earned by those who supply labour services is called
+- 54) The income earned by those who supply labour services is called

-A) wages and salaries.
+- A) wages and salaries.

-B) stock options.
+- B) stock options.

-C) profit.D) bonus.Answer: A
+- C) profit.

+- D) bonus.

+Diff: 1 Page Ref: 48-49 Topic: Factors of Production

-Learning Outcome: Micro 3: Discuss different types of market systems and the gains that can be
+Learning Outcome: Micro 3: Discuss different types of market systems and the gains that can be made from trade

-- 54) Which of the following statements about an entrepreneur is true? - A) An entrepreneur purchases other factors of production in the output market. - B) An entrepreneur develops the vision for the firm and funds the producing unit. - C) An entrepreneur sells entrepreneurial services in the output market. - D) An entrepreneur does not face personal risk.
+- 55) Which of the following statements about an entrepreneur is true? - A) An entrepreneur purchases other factors of production in the output market. - B) An entrepreneur develops the vision for the firm and funds the producing unit. - C) An entrepreneur sells entrepreneurial services in the output market. - D) An entrepreneur does not face personal risk.